NZZ-VR-Hackdays-2015/Resources/image.md

 ## NZZ

-We will have one laptop available dedicated to access our archive.
-You will be able to browse it and to donwload pictures for usage in your app.
+We have access to our archive.
+Please talk to us.